nablamath/notes/README.md

 - All documents are under license *CC-BY-SA 4.0*.
 It is allowed to make any editions on any document, as long as terms of the license is not violated.

 ### Become a Contributor
 Huge efforts are required for making the notes in this repository.
 If you feel this repository is helpful to you, please consider contributing to this repository as well.
-Join [**Discord server**](https://discord.gg/8Q7dt4n) for more details.
+Contact for more details.